LemaMichael/AIR/README.md

 ## Issues
 Sometimes when an airpod is double tapped the other airpod with double/quadruple actions is called.
-Simply triple/quadruple tap the default airpod after tapping the custom airpod.
+Simply triple/quadruple tap the airpod after tapping the custom airpod.

 ## Licence
 **Originally created by [@LaughingQuoll](https://twitter.com/LaughingQuoll?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor)**